 Worldwide, slashed resources and shriveled marketing budgets are inevitable challenges marketers are facing.
 In turn, the average consumer seems to have jumped on the trend of keeping a tight fist on their spending money.
 But with activity on online channels seeing a sharp incline, brands are naturally leaning more towards boosting engagement and conversions digitally.
 Brands everywhere are on tenterhooks – what’s next?

-These are the post-pandemic marketing and small business trends to look out for:
+These are the post-pandemic e-commerce marketing trends to look out for:

 Trending visuals have always been the main marketing ingredient for campaigns and promotions.
 Brands can expect to see a surge in performance should they choose to connect in a more honest and transparent way with customers.
 Now, brands are forced to pivot their marketing directions toward a much more human-driven element.
 When we’re stripped of our corporate settings that offices are known to cultivate, everyone appears much more human – and humanity is what consumers are embracing.